yonggewang/lil/README.md

 # How to:

-1. liltest: this is an Netbean project folder.
+1. LILtest: this is an Netbean project folder.
 Import the project into Netbean and follow the instructions
 2. compiled_liltest: alternatively, you can download this compiled .jar file and follow the instructions in the README.TXT

 # Documentation